cfliao/ethereum-dapps/README.md

 Currently, the code works on Solc 0.4.19 and Web3.js 0.20.1.

+## Prerequisite

 The following parameters defaults are configured:
-1. the default password of local account[0] is set to 'nccutest' (can be overwritten in the constructor of ContractManager)
+1. the default password of local account[0] is set to `nccutest` (can be overwritten by passing as a parameter of the constructor of `ContractManager`)
-2. the default httpProvider url is: http://localhost:8545
+2. the default httpProvider url is: `http://localhost:8545`

 Also, make sure the following geth parameters are added:
- --rpccorsdomain "*" --rpc --rpcapi "eth,net,web3,debug,personal,admin" --shh
+`--rpccorsdomain "*" --rpc --rpcapi "eth,net,web3,debug,personal,admin" --shh`

-If 'personal' is not added in the rpcapi list, then the account can not be unlocked automatically.
+If `personal` is not added in the rpcapi list, then the account can not be unlocked automatically.

+## Example

 Compiling a solidity-based contract:
 ```js